wildbeast321/wildbeast321/README.md

 - 👋 Hi, I’m @wildbeast321
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning npm.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various internships pertaining web development
-- 📫 How to reach me ...
+- 📫 How to reach me anirudhacharya2001@gmail.com

 <!---
 wildbeast321/wildbeast321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.